Skip to main content

 Adults and Children 12 Years of Age and Older

-• Week 2 through 6 months—use 1 or 2 sprays in each nostril once daily, as needed to treat your child’s symptoms.
+• Week 2 through 6 months – use 1 or 2 sprays in each nostril once daily, as needed to treat your symptoms

-• After 6 months of daily use—ask your child’s pediatrician if they can keep using.
+• After 6 months of daily use – ask your doctor if you can keep using

 WARNINGS